earthcube/earthcube_utilities/summarize/README.md

 2. Insure that a gleaner crawl has already been done, and you have the location of it's bucket
 > gleaner needs to be configured with milled: true

-> put the bucket url in S3ADDRESS env var
+> put the minio-server url in ECU_S3ADDRESS env var

+once gleaner has been run it should have a gleaner/milled path full of repos you can summarize

 3. run> `repo2summary.sh repo`
 > where repo is the name of a repo directory in that crawl's bucket